Psychotherapy is About How You Think about Yourself in the World

 I have lived in Europe, Asia, and Africa, which has given me consulting opportunities in a range of settings, including universities, government bureaucracies, international organizations, embassies, World Bank, international schools, and UN.
 Many of the people I counseled came from active duty and hardship posts in Afghanistan and Iraq.
 I have seen first-hand tremendous changes in lives and relationships, and this experience gives me hope in individual transformation.

 In the United States, I worked my way up from individual and group therapist at St. Luke’s in Miami to clinical director over a five year period, and my background includes clinical experiences you might not expect.
 For example, I was on a government task force after Hurricane Katrina, and as a trauma specialist, I am called to plane crashes, hostage situations, and shootings where I see people respond to crises and who have lost important parts of their lives.
-Over the past six years, I built a psychotherapeutic practice in Washington DC.

 My goal is to maintain a deep sense of humility and responsibility in undertaking this kind of deep engagement with people and continue to develop a broad perspective on the human condition, on the possibilities and limitations of individuals, and on the urgencies of the wider community.